Being aware of the side effects is the first step to dealing with them.

-Diarrhea: This is a common side effect with many of these chemo drugs, but can be particularly bad with irinotecan.
-It needs to be treated right away — at the first loose stool — to prevent severe dehydration.
-Make sure you are well hydrated and eat appropriately to keep your energy.
+Diarrhea: This is a common side effect with many of these chemo drugs but can be particularly bad with irinotecan.
+It needs to be treated right away—at the first loose stool—to prevent severe dehydration.
+Make sure you are well hydrated and eat appropriately to maintain your energy.
 Stay away from alcohol and caffeine.
 Your cancer care team will give you instructions on what medications to take and how often to take them to nip this issue as quickly as possible.

 The most exciting change in colon cancer treatment in recent years has been immunotherapy.